 Buffalo Estate Tax Lawyers

-NY Estate, Gift and Income Tax Guidance
+Experienced Estate Tax Planning Attorneys Skillfully Providing Estate, Gift and Income Tax Guidance in Western New York

 For purposes of New York State estate tax, the gross estate includes all property that a person owned, had control over, or had an interest in on the date of his or her death.
+If you are in the process of estate planning, are looking for appropriate estate planning structures to preserve your assets, or dealing with a tax controversy, our experienced Buffalo estate tax lawyers can help.

 - An estate is required to file a New York State estate tax return if the total of the federal gross estate plus the federal adjusted taxable gifts and specific exemption exceeds $4,187,500 and the individual was either: